To assist individuals in transition throughout Lancaster County to achieve economic self-sufficiency. The label “in-transition” can apply to:

 - First-time pregnant

 - Recently laid off by an employer

 - Dislocated homemakers, previously supported by another family member, forced by death in their family or divorce to reenter the work force or enter it for the first time

-To empower women in transition to participate fully in planning and achieving their career, educational, and personal goals.
+To empower women and men in transition to participate fully in planning and achieving their career, educational, and personal goals.
 This program provides an environment that preserves dignity and supports personal choice.

 Pennsylvania Women Work’s New Choices career development sites are located across the Commonwealth.
 If you are looking for job training to further your career, we invite you to contact the program at the location most convenient for you.